fleetdm/fleet/handbook/company/communications.md

 - Many team members use the free tier of [reclaim.ai](https://reclaim.ai/) to synchronize personal event times (without event details) into their work calendars.
 It is also common practice to block out time for focused work.

 In an all-remote company, "face time" matters.
 Remember: even if someone's calendar is open, they have other work to do.
-Help each other by batching up internal meetings can enable longer, uninterrupted stretches of deep work.
+Help each other by batching up internal meetings which enables longer, uninterrupted stretches of deep work.

 <img width="384" alt="image" src="https://github.com/fleetdm/fleet/assets/618009/0f453745-9ddc-4ae7-853a-2a73e3d2aa1a">